Uberspace/lab/source/guide_grafana-loki.rst

 Prerequisites
 =============

-We need to prepare a couple of directories and create a database which is used by grafana.
+We need to prepare a couple of directories used by loki.

-Directory for building loki from source:
+Directory for storing the loki database:

 ::

- [isabell@stardust ~]$ mkdir -p ~/software
+ [isabell@stardust ~]$ mkdir -p ~/loki
  [isabell@stardust ~]$

 Directory for storing the custom configuration files: